rmurnane94/Deduper-rmurnane94/pseudocode.md

 ## Pseudocode:

 Open the SAM file to read.
 Open new output file to write to. go through lines in read file

-    for header "@" lines:
-      add to new file.
+for header "@" lines: add to new file.

-    for data lines with read/alignment information
+for data lines with read/alignment information: